MrunalKesarkar/Online-Book-Shop_Bookly.io/README.md

 - 📚 Browse books by category and search for specific titles.
 - 🛒 Add books to the shopping cart and proceed with a secure checkout.
-- 📦 Track order status in real time.
+- 💰 Apply discount functionality.
 - 📝 View detailed book descriptions, including price, author, and availability.

 ### 🛠️ Admin Features